Authorities Look For 2 Missing Girls After 2 Boys Are Killed

 The court sought the law ministry’s response after going through a statement by the World Health Organisation, which has declared virginity testing as unscientific, medically unnecessary and unreliable.

-Authorities are looking for two girls who were abducted from a Kansas home where two boys were found dead Saturday.
+Leavenworth (US) (AP) Authorities are looking for two girls who were abducted from a Kansas home where two boys were found dead Saturday.
+The Kansas Bureau of Investigation identified the missing girls as 3-year-old Aven Jackson and 7-year-old Nora Jackson.
+An Amber Alert said the suspect in the abduction is the girls' father, 40-year-old Donny Jackson..

 - FOLLOW US ON: